GusTmmer/email-rate-limiter-assignment/README.md

 # Email Rate-Limiter Assignment

----

 > #### *"Project requested for a hiring process."*

 ## Summary

-This project uses many of the technologies that would be expected in an actual production scenario to show, such as:
+This project uses many of the technologies that would be expected in an actual production scenario, such as:

 - Logging library (Logback)
 - DB migration manager (Flyway)